Recently updated on November 30th, 2024 at 11:18 am

 Representation: wlw romance

-Searching for a cute wlw rom com?
-You’ll love Written in the Stars.
 This cute Sapphic romcom has a grumpy/sunshine romance, hate to love and spice.
-It’s similar to the Bright Falls trilogy.
+Similar to the Bright Falls trilogy.
 Fans of Delilah Green Doesn’t Care will love this book.

-It follows Elle and Darcy.
-Elle is a free-spirited social media astrologer.
 She agrees to a disastrous first date with uptight actuary Darcy.
 After the terrible blind date, Darcy is determined to stop her brother from setting her up again.
 So she lies and starts a fake relationship with Elle.

 Buy on Amazon | Waterstones